cleanflight/cleanflight/README.md

 ## Configuration Tool

-To configure Cleanflight you should use the Cleanlight-configurator GUI tool (Windows/OSX/Linux) that can be found here:
+To configure Cleanflight you should use the Cleanflight-configurator GUI tool (Windows/OSX/Linux) that can be found here:

 https://chrome.google.com/webstore/detail/cleanflight-configurator/enacoimjcgeinfnnnpajinjgmkahmfgb